dlependorf/dlependorf/README.md

 analyst, hence the plot above.
 I’ll put side projects and any other fun non-work stuff here.

-The code used to generate the plot above is in the R Markdown file in this repo [here](https://github.com/dlependorf/dlependorf/blob/master/README.Rmd).
+The code used to generate the plot above (and this text\!) is in the R Markdown file in this repo [here](https://github.com/dlependorf/dlependorf/blob/master/README.Rmd).